Menu

 Module 4: Mathematics in Action

-Mathematics Primary/Junior Specialist explores the theoretical foundations, the development of learners, program planning and implementation, assessment, the learning environment, and ethical considerations related to teaching and learning across the divisions.
+Description: Mathematics Primary and Junior Specialist explores the theoretical foundations, the development of learners, program planning and implementation, assessment, the learning environment, and ethical considerations related to teaching and learning across divisions.
+Participants will provide leadership in conceptual frameworks for Mathematics, implement Ontario curriculum and policies, support colleagues in reflective practice, explore metacognition, and apply constructivist theory.
+The course also covers strategies to address math anxiety, current research for instructional practices, and professional dialogue on theory and practice.

 This course is open to all elementary and secondary school teachers who have one of the following basic qualifications: primary, junior, intermediate, or senior division.